venkatbilla2008/Health-Insurance/README.md

-# 🏆 Health Insurance Claim Prediction — CDCxZerve Hackathon
+# 🏆 Health Insurance Claim Prediction

 > **Goal:** Predict the probability that a customer will file a health insurance claim (`target = 1`).

-This repository documents the iterative development of three model versions for the **Data & AI Day 2026 Hackathon** health insurance claim prediction challenge.
+This repository documents the iterative development of three model versions for the **Hackathon** health insurance claim prediction challenge.
 Each version introduced new techniques and improvements, culminating in **v3** — the highest-performing pipeline.

 ---